 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides \$4 billion in supplemental funds under the U. S. Department of Housing and Urban Development's (HUD) Emergency Solutions Grant (ESG-CV) program, to prevent, prepare for, and respond to the Coronavirus (COVID-19) pandemic.
-The State of Hawaii, through the Homeless Programs Office of the Department of Human Services (DHS), received \$1,567,697 in July 2020 and is eligible to receive \$8,466,976 under HUD's second and final release of ESG-CV funds.
+The State of Hawaii, through the Homeless Programs Office of the Department of Human Services (DHS), is eligible to receive \$8,466,976 under HUD's second and final release of ESG-CV funds.
 DHS will utilize these funds to assist Hawaii's low-income families and most vulnerable citizens.
 As the City and County of Honolulu is eligible to receive its own CARES Act funds, DHS will use the State's funds in the neighbor island counties of Hawaii, Kauai and Maui.

-The State's Hawaii Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, is supporting DHS' efforts by amending the State's Consolidated Plan PY2019 Annual Action Plan (AAP) to include ESG-CV funds and associated activities.
-HHFDC plans to amend the State's PY2019 AAP as soon as possible, to allow for the immediate use of CARES Act funds in affected households and communities.
+In order for DHS to receive CARES Act funds, the state's Hawaii Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, must submit, for HUD's approval, a substantial amendment to the state's Consolidated Plan, Annual Action Plan (AAP) for Program Year 2019 (PY2019).
+HHFDC is supporting DHS' efforts by amending the State's PY2019 AAP to include ESG-CV funds and associated activities as soon as possible, to allow for the immediate use of CARES Act funds in affected households and communities.
+HHFDC previously amended the PY2019 AAP for the first release of CARES Act ESG funds of \$1,567,697 and is adding the second release of \$8,466,976 for a total of \$10,034,673 in CARES Act ESG funds for the state of Hawaii.